As marketers, one of the toughest parts of our job is finding the time to keep up.

 - Find the people who linked to similar topics in the past.
 Reach out to them and share your article with them.

 Looking to pull in outside experts?
 Come explore our guide to evaluating SEO providers.

 3. Design is not art, it’s problem solving

 In the words of Michael Salamon from Lousy, the biggest mistake that most web designers make is assuming that their job is to make a pretty website.

-Pretty websites are great and all, but the job of a web designer is much more important that that.
+Pretty websites are great and all, but the job of a web designer is much more important than that.

 The primary role of a web designer is to build a map that allows prospects to interact with your site in the most logical way possible to help them solve their problems, and eventually turns them into customers.
 Once that map is complete, the secondary job of the designer is to add the aesthetics.